 We’ve covered quite a bit on ElderShield and its upgrades.

-In our opinion, if you have excess CPF Medisave, why not do an enhancement?
+In my opinion, if you have excess CPF Medisave, why not do an enhancement?

 You can enjoy better benefits mentioned above without the need of paying cash but by using your Medisave.